katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **getResponseHeader(headerName):** method that returns the value of the given headerName of the response.

-All methods have a **configuration** object that you can pass on as a parameter.
+All methods have a **options** object that you can pass on as a parameter.
 You can specify the following properties:

 * **angular-sri-client**
   * **baseUrl:** sends the http request to this baseUrl instead of the default baseUrl that is set in the initialisation of the configuration.